dunst-project/dunst/HACKING.md

 - Add the comments to the prototype.
 Doxygen will merge the protoype and implementation documentation anyways.
   Except for **static** methods, add the documentation header to the implementation and *not to the prototype*.
 - Member documentation should happen with `/**<` and should span to the right side of the member
+- Test files that have the same name as a file in src/\* can include the associated .c file.
+This is because they are being compiled INSTEAD of the src file.

 ## Log messages